-As part of the Learning Contract, 1 1 7
+As part of the Learning Contract,

 a.
-Student's Schedule (include e days & hours, make-up arrangements for absences)
+Student's Schedule (includ e days & hours, make-up arrangements for absences)

 b.
 Supervision (include days, times and with whom)

+b.
+Supervision (merude days, times and with whom)

 c.
-Other staff with whom stud ent will work to complete assignments (name and title)
+Other staff with whom stud lent will work to complete assignments (name and title)

+(and the

 Student Signature/date:

+Elali Instancton C' /1 /

 Field Instructor Signature/date:

+Site Supervisor Signature/date:

+(as applicable)

 Field Liaison Signature/date: